AldenMB/MagnifyingGlass/README.md

 # MagnifyingGlass

-a frame and handle for a spare glass lens I have
+A frame and handle for a spare glass lens I have.
+Made using CadQuery.